Viscerally/TinyApp/README.md

 # TinyApp
-TinyApp is a full stack web app
+TinyApp is a full stack web app built using Node and Express that allows users to shorten a long URL to something shorter and more concise.

 ## Screenshots